 Invasions

 Ukraine has had a long and difficult history.
-From the very beginning, the physical location of the country combined with its rich natural resources made it a highly desirable country to control.
-From Vladimir the Great in 988 to the invasion by the Mongols in the 13th century to being invaded by the Lithuanians 100 years later, Ukraine has found itself under the control of many different regimes.
+From the very beginning, the country’s physical location, combined with its rich natural resources, made it highly desirable to control.
+From Vladimir the Great in 988 to the Mongol invasion in the 13th century to the Lithuanian invasion 100 years later, Ukraine has found itself under the control of many different regimes.

-But it was when the Polish invaded in 1569 and declared the Ukrainian people would be serfs with no possessions or control, things changed.
+But it was when the Polish invaded in 1569 and declared the Ukrainian people would be serfs with no possessions or control that things changed.
 The Ukrainian people formed an army of men called the Cossacks.
-With the help of the Soviet Union, the Cossacks were able to regain control of their county.
-But, now they belonged to the Soviet Union.
+With the help of the Soviet Union, the Cossacks regained control of their country.
+But now they belonged to the Soviet Union.

-In 1932, Joseph Stalin, the leader of the Soviet Union, wanted more control over the people in Ukraine.
-He purposefully kept food from entering the country, forcing a famine.
+In 1932, Joseph Stalin, the leader of the Soviet Union, sought greater control over the people of Ukraine.
+He deliberately prevented food from entering the country, thereby causing a famine.
 Over 5 million people died.
-Shortly after that, the Nazi army from Germany invaded and another 600,000 Ukrainians were killed.
+Shortly after that, the Nazi army from Germany invaded, and another 600,000 Ukrainians were killed.

 Chernobyl

-Ukranian’s tumultuous history is not only filled with invading countries and dictators, in 1986 one of the worst nuclear accidents happened on their soil.
-A reactor in the nuclear power plant in Chernobyl exploded sending deadly radiation miles up into the air.
+Ukraine’s tumultuous history is not only filled with invading countries and dictators, but in 1986, one of the worst nuclear accidents happened on its soil.
+A reactor in the nuclear power plant in Chernobyl exploded, sending deadly radiation miles up into the air.
 Almost all of the animals, plants, and people died as a result.

 Freedom